Welcoming the LLM Class of 2020

 The center, which brings together an interdisciplinary group of scholars and students to promote new understandings about human rights, with special emphasis on issues of gender, race, ethnicity, sexuality, income inequality and the environment.

-Student groups, such as the American Civil Liberties Union, Human Rights Law Society, International Law Society, Muslim Law Students Association, and OutLaw, as well as the student-edited Duke Journal of Comparative & International Law, offer invaluable opportunities for students to learn more about human rights, including by organizing human rights events or through work on specific projects.
+Student groups, such as the American Civil Liberties Union, Asian Pacific American Law Students Association, Black Law Students Association, Human Rights Law Society, International Law Society, Latin American Law Students Association, Muslim Law Students Association, OutLaw, South Asian Law Students Association, Womxn of Color Collective, as well as the student-edited Duke Journal of Comparative & International Law, offer invaluable opportunities for students to learn more about human rights, including by organizing human rights events or through work on specific projects.